Eugene-Melbourne/laravel-csv-generator/README.md

 # LaravelCsvGenerator
-makes *.csv files from arrays
+helps download *.csv files made dynamically from arrays

 It is not a package, it is a one file [LaravelCsvGenerator.php](https://github.com/Eugene-Melbourne/LaravelCsvGenerator/blob/master/LaravelCsvGenerator.php)